In CSS, adjacent margins can sometimes overlap. This is known as “margin collapse”, and it has a reputation for being quite dastardly.

 Here are some examples of nested margins that don't collapse.

-Blocked by padding or border
+Link to this headingBlocked by padding or border

-You can think of padding/border as a sort of wall; if it sits between two margins, they can't collapse, because there's an obstruction in the way.
+You can think of padding/border as a sort of wall.
+If it sits between two margins, they can't collapse, because there's an obstruction in the way.

 This visualization shows padding, but the same thing happens with border.
+Even a 1px-wide border will stop the margins from collapsing.

-Blocked by empty space
+Link to this headingBlocked by empty space

 So here's a curious one.
 Giving an element a fixed height can prevent certain margins from collapsing: